twentyhq/twenty/README.md

 </p>

 # About
-Twenty is an Open Source CRM designed to solve the issues that are still prevalent among existing solutions.
+Twenty is an Open Source CRM designed to be:
-It is meant to be:
 - Easily extendable
 - Perfectly in-sync with your data
 - Crafted with care and enjoyable to use

 # Helping us
 - The easiest way to help us is to star the repo and helping us getting visibility
-- Contributions are what makes the open source community such an amazing place.
-It doesn't have to be code, you can create an issue to report a bug you've spotted, join discussions or write documentation.
+- Contributions are, of course, most welcome!
+It doesn't have to be code, you could also create an issue to report a bug you've spotted, join discussions or write documentation.

 # Quickstart
 By the first week of July, you should be able to try a demo directly on [app.twenty.com], our cloud offering with a generous free tier.
 We'll also release click-to-deploy buttons for Render and Railway.

 In the meantime, you can check [the documentation](/start/local-setup).
-It shouldn't take more than a few minutes to install.
+It shouldn't take more than a few minutes to install locally.

 # Progress
 We are currently in the development phase of Twenty's alpha version: